-A negative drug screen is required prior to enrolling in a practicum course (July 1 for fall classes) and is also required upon request of faculty, preceptor, or clinical site.
+A negative drug screen is required prior to enrolling in a practicum course (April 1st for summer practicum) and is also required upon request of faculty, preceptor, or clinical site.
 A ten-panel drug screen (including screening for amphetamines, barbiturates, benzodiazepines, cocaine metabolite, marijuana metabolite, methadone, methaqualone, opiate, phencyclidine, and propoxyphene) will be completed and submitted to the MSN Program Coordinator.